 See if you qualify for a $0 DOWN USDA Home Loan Get Started Here

-Many people mistake the Rural Housing Guaranteed Loan for the Rural Housing Direct Loan.
-The two programs have a few key differences and are meant for two very different groups.
+Many don’t realize there is more than one USDA home loan and mistake the USDA Single-Family Direct Loan with the Single-Family Guaranteed Loan.
+The two programs have key differences and are meant for two very different financial situations.

-The Guaranteed Housing Loan caters to the average income borrower.
-Applicants can have an income of up to 115% of the median income for the area.
+The USDA guaranteed loan caters to the average income borrower.
+Applicants can have an income of up to 115% of the median income for the area, adjusted for household size.

-Guaranteed Housing Loans are subject to the credit and income requirements of both the lender and the USDA.
-Most lenders want their borrowers to have at least a 620 score with no foreclosures, bankruptcies or major delinquencies in the past several or more years.
-All applicants must present a decent credit history, demonstrating the ability to pay mortgage, including taxes and insurance, on time each month.
+Guaranteed housing loans are subject to the credit and income requirements of both the lender and the USDA.
+Most lenders want their borrowers to have at least a 640 score so they can use the USDA’s guaranteed underwriting system (GUS).
+All applicants must demonstrate the ability and desire to repay the mortgage.

-Families applying for the Direct USDA Loan must demonstrate a good credit history and the ability to pay the USDA set monthly mortgage payments; they must also NOT be able to receive credit with a traditional mortgage.
-Because this loan is available to very low income persons, payment subsidy is available to them to help with repayment.
+Families applying for the USDA direct loan must demonstrate a satisfactory credit history and the ability to pay the USDA set monthly mortgage payments.
+Because this loan is available to very low-income families, payment subsidy is available to help with repayment.

-Direct Loans have a repayment option of 33 years and 38 years - 33 years for borrowers with an income above 60 percent of AMI.
-Manufactured are subject to 30-year term loans.
-The government (HCFP) set's the interest rate.
-The interest rate can be predetermined if the borrower uses the payment assistance subsidy.
+USDA direct loans have repayment options of 33 years and 38 years depending on income level.
+The interest rate can be predetermined if the borrower uses a payment assistance subsidy.